 How do I “KNOW” that your book will solve my exact, highly specific problem that I worry about every fucking day of my life?
 If it doesn’t, I’ve wasted $10!!!!
 Scammer!!!

 Oh no!
 Ramit, what if I hire someone and they don’t handle my SEO, my WordPress uploads, design all my graphics, triple my conversion rates, write my entire email funnel, and create a new webinar system?
 I might have WaSTed the $13/hour I tried to pay them!!

-If you spend your entire life worrying about waste, you miss a simple fact of life: In any system of sufficient complexity, there will always be waste.
+If you spend your entire life worrying about waste, you miss a simple fact of life: In any system of sufficient complexity, there will always be a waste.
 Yes, you should take measures to control it, but you should also accept that there will be a certain amount of waste — and move on!

-I’d rather try new experiences and learn with each one…than to sit back and let the bogeyman of “waste” scare me from doing anything at all.
+I’d rather try new experiences and learn with each one…than sit back and let the bogeyman of “waste” scare me from doing anything at all.